Reidruss/LEGO-SPM/README.md

 The `main.go` script first establishes a serial connection with the Arduino and a BLE connection with the Spike Prime hub.
 It then enters a calibration phase where it runs a motor on the SPM to bring the tip into contact with the sample surface, detected by a change in the flex sensor's reading.

 After calibration, the script enters a continuous control loop.
 In this loop, it reads the flex sensor data from the Arduino and adjusts the SPM's motors to maintain a constant setpoint, effectively keeping the tip at a fixed distance from the sample.
-The script sends Python code to the Spike Prime to control the motors, demonstrating the ability to dynamically program the hub for sophisticated SPM control.
+The script sends microPython code to the Spike Prime to control the motors, demonstrating the ability to dynamically program the hub for sophisticated SPM control.